dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2020-09-28-Who-Is-The-Creator.md

 header:
      teaser: /assets/images/wiapost/5138-Who-Is-The-Creator.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Who Is The Creator?](/assets/images/wiapost/5138-Who-Is-The-Creator.jpg)

-## Who Is The Creator?
+# Who Is The Creator?

-Namaste,

 Faith can move mountains, but faith should be well-founded,
 and you should be able to wait for enough.